-These low carb thumbprint cookies are the perfect sweet treat for the holiday season.
-No one will know that they are sugar free and gluten free and best of all they are only 0.9g net carbs per cookie!
+These keto thumbprint cookies are the perfect sweet treat for the holiday season.
+No one will know that these cookies are low carb and gluten free and they have a delicious sugar free icing!
+Best of all they are only 0.9g net carbs per cookie!

 You might also like these low carb spice tea cookies!